 A slightly modified tale:

 One summer in the village, the people gathered for a picnic.
-As they shared food and conversation, someone noticed a Pit Bull in the river, struggling and yelling.
+As they shared food and conversation, someone noticed a Pit Bull in the river, struggling and flailing about.
 The dog was going to drown!

 Someone rushed to save the dog.
 Then, they noticed another yowling Pit Bull in the river, and they rushed in to pull that dog out.
 Soon, more dogs were seen drowning in the river, and the townspeople were pulling them out as fast as they could.
 It took great effort, and they began to organize their activities in order to save the Pit Bulls as they came down the river.
 As everyone else was busy in the rescue efforts to save the dogs, two of the townspeople started to run up the shore of the river.